 </rois:HRIComponentProfile>

-This profile defines, in particular, a list of messages belonging to the person detection function as an example of an HRI Component.
-The HRI Component name is defined as ‘person_detection’ and the HRI Component ID as ’urn:x- rois:def:HRIComponent:ATR::PersonDetection’ in the <gml:name> tag and the <gml:identifier> tag, respectively, within the <rois:HRIComponentProfile> tag.
-The messages and parameters that can be used by the HRI Component are defined using the <rois:MessageProfile> tag and <rois:ParameterProfile> tag, respectively, within the
+This profile defines, in particular, a list of messages belonging to the person detection function as an example of an RoIS Component.
+The RoIS Component name is defined as ‘person_detection’ and the RoIS Component ID as ’urn:x- rois:def:HRIComponent:ATR::PersonDetection’ in the <gml:name> tag and the <gml:identifier> tag, respectively, within the <rois:HRIComponentProfile> tag.
+The messages and parameters that can be used by the RoIS Component are defined using the <rois:MessageProfile> tag and <rois:ParameterProfile> tag, respectively, within the

 <rois:HRIComponentProfile> tag.
 Definition of a message by the <rois:MessageProfile> tag and definition of a parameter by the <rois:ParameterProfile> tag follow the definition of the Message Profile and the Parameter Profile, respectively.
-Here, the person_detection HRI Component is defined as having four command messages (start, stop, pause, and resume), one query messages (component_status), and one event message (person_detected) for a total of six messages.
+Here, the person_detection RoIS Component is defined as having four command messages (start, stop, pause, and resume), one query messages (component_status), and one event message (person_detected) for a total of six messages.
 It is also defined as having one parameter (max_number) which is exchanged by ‘set_parameter()’ and ‘get_parameter()’ method.